 Using the wwBusiness Object Wizard

-To facilitate the process of creating specific subclasses for your business objects Web Connection provides the Business Object Wizard which basically connects a table to a business object.
+To facilitate the process of creating specific subclasses for your business objects Web Connection provides the Business Object Wizard which connects a table to a business object.
 Note that although a table is the most common scenario, tables are not required for the business object.

 To start the Wizard do: